artefactual/archivematica/CONTRIBUTING.md

 Archivematica-related code repositories.
 Artefactual staff also use GitHub issues for any work they do on the Archivematica project.

-You can also post in our [user] mailing list.
+You can also post in our user [mailing list].
 A post to the mailing list is always welcome, especially if you're unsure if it's a bug or a local problem!

 Useful questions to answer if you're having problems include: